UniGenda User Guide

 Format: exportSchedule INDEX

-• Allows user to export schedule of person at specified INDEX.
+INDEX.
 The index refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, 3, …
+The index must be a positive integer 1, 2, 3, … - The exported data will be named

-• The exported data will be saved in the data/export/ folder relative to the folder where the application was opened.
+data/export/folder relative to the folder where the application was opened.

 Example: